0xmetaschool/Road-to-web3/Cohort 2/Day 1 - Onboarding.md

 # Welcome to Road to Web3!

-Hey there!
-Sneha and Sethu here, guiding you on your journey into the world of blockchain and decentralization.
+Hey There, This is  Sneha and Sethu.
+We are your official guides for Road to Web3

+So, you made it to the cohort .
+Great.
+Why don't we celebrate it with some good old tweets and posts?

 ## Kickoff: Let's Get Started